-There are several low-cost programs available, and students can continue to receive financial aid from CMU.
-Scholarships are available on campus and nationally, specifically for students who study abroad.
+There are affordable programs available!
+We have study abroad scholarships and students can continue to receive financial aid from CMU.
+There are more scholarships available on campus and nationally, specifically for students who study abroad.

 How long can students study abroad?